FabianRiegsinger/gpt4-clone/README.md

 * ./backend - Django backend to handle the REST API calls from the frontend and the OpenAi API
 * ./electron-react-front - electron application with react ui framework (+typescriptsupport)to handle user input and OpenAI API responses
-* .DOCKERFILE - Contains necessary configuration to start frontend and backend (under construction)
+* .DOCKERFILE (**unfinished**) - Contains necessary configuration to start frontend and backend (under construction)

 ```
-NOTE: If using Docker does not work on the users hardware, there is a second possibility to start the backend and frontend manually.
+NOTE: If using Docker does not work on the users hardware (is is not configured completely), there is a second possibility to start the backend and frontend manually.
 For further information on how to proceed manually, please refer to respective README files.
 ```